Tyrrrz/YoutubeExplode.Converter/ReadMe.md

 This library relies on [FFmpeg](https://ffmpeg.org), which you can download [here](https://github.com/vot/ffbinaries-prebuilt).
 By default, `YoutubeExplode.Converter` will look for the CLI it in the probe directory (where the `dll` files are located), but you can also specify the exact location as well.

 Resource usage and execution time depends mostly on whether transcoding between streams is required.
 When possible, use streams that have the same container as the output format (e.g. `mp4` audio/video streams for `mp4` output format).
-Currently, YouTube only provides adaptive streams in `mp4` or `webm` containers, with highest quality video streams (e.g. 4K) only available in webm.
+Currently, YouTube only provides adaptive streams in `mp4` or `webm` containers, with highest quality video streams (e.g. 4K) only available in `webm`.

 ### Download video in highest quality